dmartodikromo/Roadmap/backend/Databases/Paradigms/Key-Value.md

 #### Potentially less efficient storage and query optimization

 With defined schema types, a relational database is able to optimize storage by using compression in some cases and can also optimize common queries like getting aggregates of column values.

-### Use cases

-#### Performance-sensitive applications

-One common design pattern that works with many apps is to use a key-value database like Redis to improve the read performance of an application.
-A relational database can act as the source of truth where data is written and that data is then pushed out to a number of geographically distributed key-value database nodes.
-This results in reduced latency because the data is closer to users and also makes an app more scalable and reliable.

-Key-value databases can also be used for storing pre-computed data that is crucial to user experience.
-An example of this is Twitter generating users’ news feeds ahead of time and caching them so users get a faster homepage load.

-#### Storage engine for higher-level databases

-Many databases use key-value DBs under the hood as a storage engine due to their raw performance and to save development time by not reinventing the wheel.
-RocksDB is an open-source embedded key-value database created by Facebook that has been used by or is supported by MySQL, Cassandra, MariaDB, MongoDB, YugabyteDB, and InfluxDB.

-#### Internet of Things

-Many businesses in many different industries are using sensors and related technology to collect more data about operations.
-It might be related to manufacturing and product development, or the use of a service model to retrieve data for customers.
-Companies might be collecting data about supplier and vending contracts, and how those operations work.

-A corresponding benefit applies to new communications models like the Internet of Things, where a greater volume of devices are used to move data through a business network.
-In the [IoT](https://www.influxdata.com/customers/iot-data-platform/), data is “always in transit” – filtered through a greater number of hardware hops, with all of the logistical issues that may entail.

-In response, modern engineering has conceived of ways to do [processing closer to the origin of individual data points](https://www.influxdata.com/glossary/edge-computing/).
-Experts often promote the idea of computing “[close to the edge](https://www.influxdata.com/blog/influxdb-iot-edge-historian/)” with a noSQL database – in the environment that stores data where the devices are collecting information.
-Key-value databases complement this kind of data operation.
-Because of their flexibility, they allow for better and more capable handling of this volatile activity as well.

-The use of a key-value database in general and an Influx time series model, in particular, can merge with other strategies to build business efficiencies.
-For example, the better use of time-stamped data can dovetail with data visualization that provides business insights.

-Another way to achieve more with these types of noSQL database setups is to tie them to dynamic resources in vendor service models.
-Serverless function is one prime example of how this works.
-By utilizing [AWS Lambda](https://www.influxdata.com/blog/build-serverless-lambda-function-influxdb/) or some [serverless function](https://www.influxdata.com/blog/build-serverless-lambda-function-influxdb/) service, the business user can complement the robust database systems around the time-stamped data in a way that doesn’t waste computing power.